 Other Health Benefits of the Haramaki

 It’s believed to raise immunity and energy: In Japan, people wear Haramaki to protect themselves against infection.
-Japanese medicine has it that if the temperature of the stomach is too cool your system will be out of sync and you’re more likely to get sick.
+Japanese medicine has it that if the temperature of the stomach is too cool you’re more likely to get sick.

 They also say that when energy drains from the Hara – the middle of the body – it will also sap your levels of energy and motivation overall.